rladies-nlp/meeting-agendas/README.md

 # meeting-agendas
 Study group meetings &amp; agendas will be posted in this repo!

+## About our study group

 We are study group formed by members of [R-Ladies Chicago](https://www.meetup.com/rladies-chicago).
+By participating in this group, both in person and online, you agree to abide by the [R-Ladies Code of Conduct](https://rladies.org/code-of-conduct/).

+We aim to accomplish the following **objectives**:

+* To explore different aspects of text analysis in the R programming language.
+* To bring together like-minded individuals who are interested in text analysis.
+* To create a collaborative and friendly learning environment for individuals of all experience levels.

 ## Upcoming Meetings

 The NLP study group will meet on a monthly basis (either the second Monday or Tuesday of each month, with a few exceptions).